ganochenkodg/qdrant-operator/README.md

 Do you like this project?
 Support it by **giving a star**!

-### ❓ Getting help
+### ❓ Help and contribution.

 If you encounter any issues while using Qdrant-operator, you can get help using [Github issues](https://github.com/ganochenkodg/qdrant-operator/issues).
+If you want to help out with a code contribution, check the [Contribution guideline](./CONTRIBUTING.md).

+## License

+This project is licensed under the [MIT](./LICENSE) license.

 ## Disclaimer of Warranty